 You may have heard the saying, “You are what you eat.”
 The same saying goes for baby.
-The best breastfeeding diet is one rich in whole foods and healthy vitamins.
-Nursing mothers need to consume good fats, whole grains, lean protein and lots of fruits and vegetables.
+The best breastfeeding diet is one that is rich in whole foods and healthy vitamins.
+Nursing mothers need to consume good fats, whole grains, lean protein, and lots of fruits and vegetables.
 However, it is important to remember that breastmilk taste varies based on the meals you consume.
 Foods with a bland or sweet taste will produce like breastmilk.
 Foods that are sour or salty will also affect breastmilk taste.

-Foods best included in your breastfeeding diet are whole grains, fruits, vegetables and lean proteins.
+Foods best included in your breastfeeding diet are whole grains, fruits, vegetables, and lean proteins.
 Try to consume a rainbow of foods.
 A rainbow pregnancy diet ensures proper vitamins and nutrients are consumed during meals and snacks.
 Restricting your diet to one small group of foods can inhibit breastmilk production.

 Try not to consume foods that are extremely spicy or difficult to digest.
 If a food causes you gas and bloating, chances are it will cause gas and bloating for your baby.
 Processed foods should also be reduced while breastfeeding.
 Ongoing studies claim some food preservatives may be linked to mental and physical developmental problems.

 In addition to eliminating offending foods, it is important to eliminate or significantly reduce some beverages in your diet.
 Alcohol and caffeine are two beverages that should be consumed in strict moderation.
 Nursing mothers should drink lots of water to maintain breastmilk production and keep the body hydrated.
 Dehydration will reduce breastmilk production and could affect feeding patterns.